 Placing QR codes on in-store ads can encourage customers to participate in the advertisement.
 Because they require scanning, QR codes are inherently more interactive than alphanumeric coupon codes.
 QR promos can increase conversion rates and help customers find your social media and online presence long after they’ve left your store.

-For many customers, QR promotions create a more engaging in-store experience, and this strategy also delivers many of the flexible capabilities offered by digital promotions.
+For many customers, QR promotions create a more engaging in-store experience, and this online promotion strategy also delivers many of the flexible capabilities offered by digital promotions.

 3. Use the power of data

 For high street retailers looking to compete against eCommerce stores, it’s essential to harness the power of data.
 Analytics technology can help you make sense of vast amounts of data to personalise communications to your shoppers.
 Learning more about your customers helps target your marketing efforts more effectively and know which products to offer.
-It also helps you retain customers.
+It also helps you on how to retain customers in ecommerce.
 Luckily, some software that generates unique promo codes can also as an analytics tool.

 Data can also be helpful when it comes to personalising your brick-and-mortar stores.
 Your online sales data might show location-specific spikes in demand for particular products or brands.
 Having access to this information would help you ensure that these products remain in-stock in shops in those areas.
 In short, data can help you sell the products that your customers want to buy.